Bloch oscillations of helicoidal spin-orbit coupled Bose-Einstein condensates in deep optical lattices: conclusions

 \section{conclusions}

 Bose-Einstein condensate is a system that can be used to explore different phenomena of condensed matter physics with great flexibility.
 Bloch oscillation is one of them.
 Here we consider helicoidal spin-orbit coupled Bose-Einstein condensate in deep optical lattice with a view to study the effects of helicoidal gauge potential and spin-orbit coupling on the Bloch oscillation.
 We know that zero-momentum phase and plane-wave phase are the two typical phases of spin-orbit coupled Bose-Einstein condensate.
 In the former phase, the two quasi-momentum components of SOC-BEC merge to a single and zero quasi-momentum state while they merge to a single but non-zero quasi-momentum state.
 We have seen that the variations of gauge potential with spin-orbit coupling in these two phases are different.
 Particularly, the variations show opposite trends in the limit of small SOC strength.
 The BEC is found to execute Bloch oscillation in both the phases.
 However, their characteristics are different.
-In plane-wave phase, the Bloch oscillation is anharmonic while it is harmonic in zero-momentum phase.
+In plane-wave phase, the Bloch oscillation is anharmonic while it is harmonic in zero-momentum phase. {We compare the Bloch oscillation of SOC-BEC with that of two-component BEC without SOC in deep optical lattice and show that helicoidal SOC increases the amplitude of Bloch oscillation in both the phases.}

 The amplitude of Bloch oscillation decreases due to presence of mean-field interaction.
 We have examined that the reduction of amplitude depends on the relative values of inter- and intra-component interaction.
 For a fixed value of relative interaction, the Bloch oscillation is again influenced by the helicoidal gauge potential and spin-orbit coupling.
 Particularly, the amplitude center-of-mass oscillation increases and restores its initial value if the relative value of helicoidal gauge potential and spin-orbit coupling is properly tuned and thus gives a long-lived Bloch oscillation.